Inn Serendipity Features

 - Depending on the sun and your arrival time, savor an appetizer cooked in a Global Sun Solar Oven.

 - Snap a photograph of our "barn quilt" that adorns the north face of our historic dairy barn.
+You can also tour all of the farms in Green County with a barn quilt.

 - Borrow our sketch pads and paints and find a quiet corner to reconnect with your artistic side, perhaps finding inspiration next to our pond.